azurecrystalz/azurecrystalz.github.io/source/_posts/trip-album.md

       <div class="preview-box" style="background: calc(var(--card-background) + 2%)">
           <div class="info-area">
               <div class="synopsis" style="width: 90%;">
                 A post compiling translations and informations to Crazy:B's "TRIP" Album!
-Will update as I translate more!
+Please note that some of my lyrics translations are interpretation based + I try to reword them for better flow, so they may deviate from the literal meaning.
               </div>
           </div>
           <div class="info-item tl">